16

 Your Itinerary

-For libations, two locals’ favorites—dive bars Candlelight Tavern and Kentucky Inn—are just five blocks apart.
-The 1920s-inspired Roxy on Broadway serves shared plates and live music seven nights a week, and Adrift Tiki Bar, the Irish Rover Pub, Sputnik, and a slew other Broadway bars are just a few blocks to the north.
+For libations, two local favorites—dive bars Candlelight Tavern and Kentucky Inn—are just five blocks apart.
+The 1920s-inspired Roxy on Broadway serves up shared plates and live music seven nights a week, while two-year-old BurnDown offers three stories of pub grub and cocktails crowned with a killer view of the Denver skyline from the rooftop.
+North just a few blocks, you’ll find a slew of SoBo favorites including Adrift Tiki Bar, the Irish Rover Pub, and Sputnik.

 Break a Sweat

 Weather not cooperating for your afternoon rollerblading sesh?
-Lucky for you, there are plenty of ways to burn some calories inside in Wash Park West.
-The Pilates Studio, Fierce45, Pearl Street Fitness, Yoga Center of Denver, Barre Forte, and Orangetheory Fitness all operate studios here.
+Lucky for you, there are plenty of ways to burn some steam indoors in Wash Park West.
+The Pilates Studio, Fierce45, Pearl Street Fitness, Yoga Center of Denver, and Orangetheory Fitness all operate studios here.
+After your burpees, stop by 5 Star Salt Caves Wellness Center, where you can recoup and relax in the healing Himalayan salt cave.

 Spots to Eat